rakso-startkoden/phoenix_seo_tools/README.md

-# ExWebTools
+# PhoenixSEOTools

-ExWebTools is a lightweight Elixir library for Phoenix and Phoenix LiveView applications that helps you build SEO-optimized websites with minimal configuration.
+PhoenixSEOTools is a lightweight Elixir library for Phoenix and Phoenix LiveView applications that helps you build SEO-optimized websites with minimal configuration.
 It generates and manages meta tags, Open Graph tags, JSON-LD schemas, and canonical links to improve your site's search engine visibility and social media presentation.

 ## Features